 The "Framed" quilt outlines each shirt square with fabric sashing to give a framed appearance to each square.
 This style is great to separate shirts that are very similar in color or create some cohesiveness to multiple colors in the quilt.
 Functionally the sashing can also add length and width to the quilt when you don't have as many squares and want a bigger end product.
 After squares are cut and laid out, mock up photos will be sent to you with various sashing options to select the final colors.

 All shirts will be cut into 13"x13" squares and have a finished size of 12"x12" squares.
-With shirts will larger designs that you desire to keep in tact a surcharge of $2/square will be added for each square.
-For pocket designs and smaller designs (like a name on the back of a shirt) that you wish to be added to another square require extra stitching and require a $4/item.
+I can accommodate for larger shirt designs if requested.
 All shirt squares have a light weight stabilizer ironed on the back to them to hold their shape better during the sewing process, but still keeps the shirts soft and pliable.

 Our "Framed" quilt fleece backed quilt utilizes a no-pill fleece under the t-shirt layer to create a soft and warm quilt.
 This quilt has only two layers quilted together vs three layers when you utilize batting and a cotton layer.

 Fleece vs Cotton backing is totally based on preference on how you want to use them and how you want them to feel.
 Fleece is very soft and warm.
 Cotton is a bit cooler at first touch and smooth but will still provide lots of warmth when cuddling up or using as a bed cover.
 The cost of non-pill fleece is often less expensive than cotton with batting.
 For pricing of our "Framed Quilt with Cotton Backing" click here.